 - Liquid Efficiency – 75 (Slotted)

 - Treasure Hunter – 50 (Slotted)

 - Gilded Fingers – 50

 Bewitched Sugar Skulls: Maximum Health, Health Recovery, Magicka and Stamina

 Atronach – Increased Magicka Recovery

 - Breton – Definitely the best race for this build.
-I no longer have the opinion that Breton is a required race for magDK by any means, since the new sustain buffs did wonders for the class.
-However, since we play a stage 3 vampire for this build in particular, I find the Breton cost reduction to be extremely useful.
+With the nerfs to combustion, I find the Breton cost reduction to be extremely useful to give us some sustain we really need.
 On top of that, we also get extra magicka recovery, a big boost to our magicka and a ton of extra resistances.

 Magicka Potions (Minor Heroism, Stamina Restoration, Magicka Restoration)

 Dragon Rheum, Dragon’s Blood, and Columbine